D

 Visit

-The main stairway is adorned with a highly coloured stain-glassed window, displaying the family coat of arms and the mottoes in the phylactery box borders: “To be rather than to pretend to be” and “My faith, my Rights”.
+The main stairway is adorned with a highly coloured stain-glassed window, displaying the family coats of arms and the mottoes in the phylacteries: “To be rather than to pretend to be” and “My faith, my rights”.

-An unreal world of chimeric animals serves as supporters to the main stairway and marries admirably with the exotic decor of Ethiopian shields and animal horns.
+A surreal world of chimeric animals supports the main stairway and matches admirably with the exotic decor of Ethiopian shields and animal horns.

 The Library